MathewBoyles/locations-of-interest/README.md

 Using the Ministry of Health's locations of interest data, this tool allows you to better search, filter and sort for what's relevant to you, all neatly tied into a side-by-side map and table view.

-The site automatically updates with new locations of interest data from a GitHub repo maintained and updated by the Ministry of Health.
-Locations are being updated by the Ministry on a two-hourly basis between 8am and 8pm.
+The site automatically updates with new locations of interest data from an API maintained and updated by the Ministry of Health.
+The data source is expected to update hourly.
+Locations are removed after 14 days.

 This project is made by two Wellingtonians and is not affiliated with the Ministry of Health or Unite Against COVID - just a fun project to help our fellow Kiwis. 💛